How To Use Movies To Learn A Language

-Realistically, language learning is neither boring nor all fun and games, but the Babbel approach we recommend most often involves a balanced diet of language lessons, real-world practice and supplemental media like books, podcasts and movies.
+Learning a language is not just about rote memorization of vocab and grammar rules.
+The Babbel approach we recommend most often involves a balanced diet of language lessons, real-world practice and supplemental media like books, podcasts and movies for language learning.
 Movies aren’t just for entertainment, after all.
 They also give you a cultural education that enriches your language comprehension.
-Foreign movies also expose you to a more natural form of the language with authentic vocabulary and slang, and they teach you to connect words with associated body language.
+Movies also expose you to a more natural form of the language with authentic vocabulary and slang, and they teach you to connect words with associated body language.

 1. Pick Your Plot (And Get To Know It)